ClosingClarity

 What a working comparison platform does, that fifty years of enforcement could not, is collapse the time and knowledge gap that has made the consumer's RESPA right unusable.
 The buyer does not need to know what services a closing requires; the contract tells the platform.
 The buyer does not need to make thirty phone calls; the quotes come back instantly.
 The disclosure regime that has been the core of RESPA's consumer-protection apparatus for fifty years — the ABA disclosure, the closing disclosure, the settlement statement — assumes the consumer will read disclosures and act on them.
 A working comparison platform makes the disclosures redundant.
 The consumer does not need to read a piece of paper that says "you have alternatives" because the alternatives are visible on the screen.

 What this does to the ABA structure is interesting.
 The Pennsylvania case will resolve on its own facts.
 Even if Pennsylvania wins, the ABA safe harbor will continue to exist.
 Even if Pennsylvania loses, the structural arrangement will continue to be available to the next operator.
-But what changes, in a market where consumers can compare prices in real time, is the economics.
+But what changes, in a market where consumers can compare prices in real time on a platform like Closingstart.com, is the economics.
 An ABA's affiliated provider has to recoup the referral compensation it pays out, and recoups it from the consumer's bill.
 When the affiliated provider's quote sits on the same screen as three or four independent quotes, the affiliated provider's higher price becomes visible.
 The consumer picks the cheaper one.
 The ABA does not need to be unwound by litigation.
 It becomes economically non-binding the moment its consumer can see the rest of the market.

 There are reasons to be cautious about platforms in this space.
 Marketplace economics depend heavily on revenue model: a platform that charges vendors for placement slides toward exactly the steering structure it was meant to displace.
 Liquidity is a real problem; the platform needs enough vendors signed up in each market that the consumer sees genuine competition rather than three options that look like a choice but aren't.
 The title insurance industry is well-funded, well-organized, and has spent decades successfully fighting threats to its distribution model — see the FHFA pilot battle.
 None of these obstacles is trivial.